 The primary job of the Federal Reserve is to control inflation while avoiding a recession.
 It does this with monetary policy.
 To control inflation, the Fed must use contractionary monetary policy to slow economic growth.
-If the gross domestic product growth rate is more than the ideal of 2-3 percent, excess demand can generate inflation by driving up prices for too few goods.
+The Fed's ideal inflation rate is around 2%—if it's higher than that, demand will drive up prices for goods.

 Fed Chairman Paul Volcker raised rates to end the instability.
 He kept them there despite the 1981 recession.
 That finally controlled inflation because people knew prices had stopped rising.

-The next Chairman, Alan Greenspan, followed Volcker's example.
+The next chairman, Alan Greenspan, followed Volcker's example.
 During the 2001 recession, the Fed lowered interest rates to end the recession.
 By mid-2004, it slowly but deliberately raised rates to avoid inflation.
-Greenspan told investors exactly what he planned to do, thus avoiding another recession.
-He reassured market investors, who kept investing and spending despite higher interest rates.

 How Well the Fed Is Controlling Inflation Now

 After the 2008 financial crisis, the Fed focused on preventing another recession.
 During the crisis, the Fed created many innovative programs.
 It quickly pumped tens of billions of dollars of liquidity to keep banks solvent.